Direct entry to second year Marine Biology BSc (Hons) 2019 entry

 Find out more about international entry requirements.How to apply

 Do I need to have studied this subject before?

-Students must have studied Biology or Human Biology at SQA Higher, GCE A-Level or equivalent.
+Students must have studied Biology (or Human Biology) at SQA Advanced Highers, GCE A-Level or equivalent.
 Preference will be given to candidates offering strong science qualifications over and above the stated minimum requirements.

 Faculty entry requirements

 You must also meet the Faculty of Science minimum qualifications.
 These vary depending on which qualifications you hold.

 Passes in other examinations at equivalent levels and subjects may be accepted by the Dean of the Faculty.
 More information on how to apply via other entry routes or accreditation of prior learning and experience can be found on the University’s entry requirements webpage.